ebzzry/barf/README.md

     baf r-s

-To rebuild NixOS from `/etc/nixos/configuration.nix`, perform switch, and upgrade:
+To rebuild NixOS from `/etc/nixos/configuration.nix`, perform switch, and
+upgrade:

     baf r-s-u

-To update the user channel, root channel, upstream nixpkgs checkout, and index database:
+To update the user channel, root channel, upstream nixpkgs checkout, and index database on NixOS with full sudo access:

     baf f-u